astral-sh/ruff/docs/tutorial.md

 determining the right set of rules will depend on your project's needs: some rules may be too strict, some are framework-specific, and so on.

-By default, Ruff enforces the `E`- and `F`-prefixed rules, which correspond to those derived from pycodestyle and Pyflakes, respectively.
+By default, Ruff enables Flake8's `F` rules, along with a subset of the `E` rules, omitting the stylistic rules that conflict with the use of a formatter, like [Black](https://github.com/psf/black).

 If you're introducing a linter for the first time, **the default rule set is a great place to start**: it's narrow and focused while catching a wide variety of common errors (like unused